Ilkka-LBL/Consensus/README.md

 Or

-`python -m pip install --upgrade Consensus`
+`python -m pip install -U Consensus`

 ## Configuration
 To begin using this package, you need to configure your API keys and proxies.
 To help with this, there is a `ConfigManager` class: